 Marathon Races

 These are held all over the country throughout the year, usually on Sundays.
-Competitors have an official Marathon Division Ranking from 1 to 9, or Lightning Class.
-New competitors start in Division 9 (or the Lightning Class for those Under the age of 12), and progress through the divisions by winning their race or achieving a time that would be competitive in the next higher division.
+Competitors have an official Marathon Division Ranking from 1 to 9, or Geoff Sanders Series.
+New competitors start in Division 9 (or the Geoff Sanders Series for those Under 14), and progress through the divisions by winning their race or achieving a time that would be competitive in the next higher division.
 To find out more about Marathon racing in Great Britain, go to the Marathon Canoe Racing UK website.

 Hasler Trophy

 The Hasler Trophy racing season is from April to the end of October.
 Each participating Paddle UK affiliated club is in a region.
 The BCCC are in the Southern region.
 Clubs in each region offer to run a race in the Hasler series championship.
-Clubs in that region enter their paddlers in each of the Hasler races within their region, and gain points for their finishing position in their race (e.g. winners receives 20 points, second place receives 19 points, and for K2 crews; winner receives 40 points and second place receives 38 points).
-Points per club are gained at each race, resulting in the top 4 clubs in each region going on to compete at the Hasler Final in September, where they come together to compete to find the overall winners.
+Clubs in that region enter their paddlers in each of the Hasler races within their region, and gain points for their finishing position in their race (e.g. winners receives 50 points, second place receives 49 points, and for K2 crews; each paddler receives 50 points for first and second place receives 49 points each).
+Points per club are gained at each race, resulting in the top 4 clubs in other regions going on to compete at the Hasler Final in September, where they come together to compete to find the overall winners.

 Other Marathon Races